Accra is a small but busy city, with many things to see both on and off the beaten track. Here are some experiences you should be sure not to miss.

 Take in the panoramic view at Skybar

-On top of the iconic Villagio, whose red and green towers stand like landmarks over the city, sits Skybar.
-The only place in the city to get an unobstructed 360-degree view of all that is Accra.
+On top of the iconic Villagio, whose red and green towers loom over the city, sits Skybar, the only place in the city to get an unobstructed 360-degree view of all that is Accra.
 An upmarket space with an elegant drinks area, as well as a restaurant, it also hosts live bands and the best DJs in town.
-One of a kind where booking is essential.
+It’s one of a kind, and booking is essential.

 Catch a live music show at Republic

 The bustling neighbourhood of Osu always has a lot going on.
 A prime staple in the area is Republic Bar and Grill, an ever-popular spot, as much for its pub-style atmosphere, finger food and locally brewed cocktails as for its impressive weekly live music selections, from highlife to hiplife.
 Friendly and cosy, it’s the best place to mingle with a large cross-section of the city.

 Ghana’s first museum space dates back to 1957 and features the history of this young nation in three main collection areas: archaeology, ethnography, and art.
 You can discover the history of Kente, learn about indigenous instruments, jewellery and much more in an engaging narrative set within a peaceful space.